Leadership in the age of AI agents

 Who to serve

-Agentic infrastructure has to attach to real operators with real repeated pain: records, state, exceptions, outputs, releases, and audit trails.
+Agentic infrastructure has to attach to real agent operators with real repeated pain: records, state, exceptions, outputs, releases, and audit trails.

 What to refuse